martingay1975/frimleyFlyers/site/ReadMe.txt

 ﻿# New year
 Add to routerconfig.js
-add to sitemap.xml
-add new json file - raceDataXXXX.json
-add to navigation menu - local and normal
+update ffchampionship to pass the current season/year add new ko component for the previous year.
+The html passes the season/year add to sitemap.xml add new json file - raceDataXXXX.json add to navigation menu - local and normal